mdogan/mdogan.github.io/_posts/2010-09-01-jfreechart-in-eclipse-rcp.md

 ---
 layout: post
-title: JFreeChart in Eclipse RCP & SWT!
+title: JFreeChart in Eclipse RCP & SWT
 published: true
 tags: java, eclipse, swt
-comments: false
+comments: true
 ---

 To use JFreeChart in a Eclipse RCP project or simply embed in an SWT composite, you have two applicable choices: